mweiss17/SEVN/docs/_site/01-article-env-introduction.md

-# Creating a Navigation Assistant for the Visually Impaired
+# How to Create a Navigation Assistant for the Visually Impaired
 ## Step 1: Build a Sidewalk Simulation Environment